randyburden/Sequelocity.NET/README.md

 **Database Provider Specific Implementations**

 Sequelocity does include a few database provider specific implementation methods listed below.
-If you would like to contribute additional database provider specific implementations, please feel free to do so by submitting a pull request.
+If you would like to contribute additional database provider specific implementations, please feel free to do so by submitting a pull request with accompanying integration tests.

 SQLite
 - GenerateInsertForSQLite - Generates a parameterized SQLite INSERT statement from the given object